 The mitigation effect is achieved via very different regional measures.
 These are intended to result in forest ecosystems that are better adapted to future conditions, for example with reduced vulnerability to drought and bark beetle (Czech Republic), storms (Republic of Ireland) and wildfires (Spain).
 The measures also have other benefits: a conversion to a more natural tree species composition (Czech Republic) may have positive benefits for biodiversity.
 Increased wood removals together with investments to stimulate forest productivity may provide additional income to forest owners (Republic of Ireland and Spain) and are a stimulus to building with wood.

-The study coordinator, Professor Gert-Jan Nabuurs says that EU Member States should realise that climate smart forestry is not only about storing carbon in the forest ecosystem for ever.
+The study coordinator, Professor Gert-Jan Nabuurs from Wageningen University and Research says that EU Member States should realise that climate smart forestry is not only about storing carbon in the forest ecosystem for ever.
 For example, when taking large forest areas through a conversion to more natural species (as in the Czech Republic), such large areas may act as a carbon source from the forest ecosystem for some time.
 This is unavoidable, but is largely compensated by using that harvested wood in the building sector through which emissions from using steel and concrete are avoided.
 Often the CO2 sequestration is perceived as something that happens in any case, but stimulating this whole chain of forest-wood products-energy will require investments.